Misspecified Bernstein-Von Mises theorem for hierarchical models: Description of the problem

-for Borel sets $A \subset \Theta$.
-We derive a Bernstein-von Mises type result in this misspecified model, which shows that asymptotically this random measure converges to a Gaussian distribution.
-Under mild assumptions this contracts around the parameter $\theta_N^* \in \Theta$ minimizing the Kullback-Leibler divergence between the misspecified Gaussian class and the original model, i.e.
+We derive a Bernstein-Von Mises type result, which shows that these random measures approximate to a Gaussian distribution as $N\ra\infty$.
+Under mild assumptions these distributions contract around the parameter $\q_N^* \in \Theta$ that minimizes the Kullback-Leibler divergence between the misspecified Gaussian class and the original model, i.e.

-We show that in our setup $\theta_N^*$ coincides with the parameter of interest $\theta_{0}$, and derive the covariance matrix of the limiting Gaussian distribution.
-We investigate how this differs from the well-specified posterior distribution, both theoretically and numerically for various synthetic data sets.
+We show that in our setup $\q_N^*$ coincides with the parameter of interest $\q_{0}$, derive the covariance matrix of the limiting Gaussian distribution, and investigate how this differs from the well-specified posterior distribution, both theoretically and numerically for various synthetic data sets.

-\section{Misspecified Bernstein-von Mises Theorem}
+\section{Misspecified Bernstein-Von Mises theorem}

-The asymptotic behaviour of the posterior distribution in regular parametric models is characterized by the celebrated Bernstein-von Mises theorem.
-However, in practice often simplified models are considered, to speed up computations and improve the interpretation.
-In such cases, we talk about misspecified models.
-As an example, in the previous section we have introduced the complex hierarchical model \eqref{eq: model}, and we use a surrogate Gaussian model $q_{\theta,i}$.
-In this section, we first derive a Bernstein-von Mises theorem for misspecified models that goes beyond our hierarchical model \eqref{eq: model} and next apply it to the latter special case.
+The asymptotic behavior of the posterior distribution in regular parametric models is described by the well-known Bernstein-Von Mises theorem.
+In our case, we construct the posterior distribution using the likelihood of the Gaussian model \eqref{EqMisspecifiedQ} as a surrogate for the hierarchical model \eqref{eq: model}.

+In this section, we first derive a Bernstein-Von Mises theorem for misspecified models that accommodates this scenario.
+The proposition is stated in general terms, extending beyond our specific hierarchical model \eqref{eq: model}.

-\subsection{A general Bernstein-von Mises theorem}
+\subsection{A general Bernstein-Von Mises theorem}

-Misspecified Bernstein-von Mises results were derived in the literature before, see for instance \cite{Kleijn12}, but under conditions too strong for our situation.
-In particular, to obtain a $\sqrt{N}$-contraction rate, the paper \cite{Kleijn12} assumes that the log misspecified likelihood is locally Lipschitz with a majorizing function that has exponential moments, which is violated for examples of our model \eqref{eq: model}, as demonstrated in Remark~\ref{remark:counter} in Section~\ref{sec:examples} below.
-In this section, we present a theorem that is appropriate for the model \eqref{eq: model}, and applies to hierarchical observational models with a selection of non-linear operators $T_{\theta,i}$.
+Misspecified Bernstein-Von Mises results were derived in the literature before, see for instance \cite{Kleijn12}, but under conditions too strong for our situation.
+In particular, to obtain a $\sqrt{N}$-contraction rate, the aforementioned paper assumes that the log misspecified likelihood is locally Lipschitz with a majoring function that has exponential moments, which is violated for examples of our model \eqref{eq: model}, as demonstrated in Remark~\ref{remark:counter} in Section~\ref{sec:examples} below.
+In this section, we present a theorem that is appropriate for the hierarchical model \eqref{eq: model} with a selection of operators $T_{\q}^i$.